brntsllvn/brntsllvn.github.io/_posts/2018-12-17-java-classpath.md

             └── Sauce.class
 ```

-So, above, I add `-d out` to my compiler command and the compiler helpfully places my `.class` files in my new `out` directory with a directory structure that matches my sources.
+So, above, I add `-d out` to my compiler command and the compiler helpfully places my `.class` files in my new `out` directory with a directory structure that mirrors my sources.
 I could continue compiling in this way, but it's inefficient.

+## Avoid compiling when you can

 `Pizza` depends on `Sauce` but if I make a change to `Pizza` only, I don't need to re-compile `Sauce`.
-To take advantage of this, I will use the `-classpath` option:
+To take advantage of this, I will (finally) use the `-classpath` option.
+Here is a little change to `Pizza`:

 ```java
 package food.machine;